 Limitation of Engineering Education

-In my studying and working experience in the Tech industry, I found there are three major problems that people rarely discuss:
+Throughout my academic and professional experience in the technology industry, I have come to recognize three major issues that are rarely discussed.

 1. Fixed Reward Mechanism